 In 1960, Dr. Ruth Pfau arrived and joined the core group.
-On her very first visit to the Leprosy patients’ colony, she got depressed with the situation and ultimately decided to stay in Pakistan to help the affected Leprosy patients.
-She quickly reorganized the rough-hewn dispensary into a proper hospital building – a full service Leprosy treatment and rehabilitation center, free to patients.
+On her very first visit to the Leprosy patients’ colony, she got depressed with the situation and ultimately decided to stay in Pakistan to help the afflicted.
+She quickly reorganized the rough-hewn dispensary into a proper building – a full service Leprosy treatment and rehabilitation center, free to patients.

-As the news of the work spread, there were some doctors who came forward and offered their voluntary services at regular intervals, amongst them was Dr. Zarina Fazelbhoy, who till 1997 was associated with us in our work and very active with fund raising activities of the Centre.
+As the news of the work spread, there were some doctors who came forward and offered their voluntary services at regular intervals.
+Amongst them was Dr. Zarina Fazelbhoy, who was associated with us right up to 1997 and was very active with fund raising activities for the centre.
 Due to her serious illness was unable to continue and expired in February 1999.
 We are ever grateful for her contribution to the cause of Leprosy.

 Dr. Pfau visualized the need to establish a Leprosy hospital in order to cater to the needs of the many patients visiting the dispensary.
-With the help of funds from Germany in 1963 a small clinic was acquired in Saddar area close to the Passport Office.
-While shifting dispensary to Saddar we met a lot of opposition from the neighbours due to the stigma of Leprosy in the society but thanks to the persistence of Dr. Pfau and our supporters like Dr. Zarina the small start in a one storied building mushroomed into a 8 storied Medical Building.
+With the help of funds from Germany in 1963, a small clinic was acquired in Saddar, Karachi, close to the Passport Office.
+While shifting the dispensary to Saddar we met a lot of opposition from the neighbours due to the stigma of Leprosy in the society.
+However, thanks to the persistence of Dr. Pfau and our supporters like Dr. Zarina, the small start in a one storied building mushroomed into a 7 storied Medical Building.

 In 1968, Dr. Pfau persuaded the Government of Pakistan to undertake a National Leprosy Control Programme in partnership with MALC and began setting up Leprosy-control centers across the country.
 Today, Marie Adelaide Leprosy Centre is the hub of 157 Leprosy control centers, with over eight hundred staff members.